andyc99/miu-xinput/README.md

 }
 ```

-This uses a modifier key to dynamically change the normal left and right controls, A and D, to a 75 degree angle:
+This uses a modifier key (which must be held down) to dynamically change the normal left and right controls, A and D, to a 75 degree angle:

 ```json
 {